Madagascar: Geography

-Madagascar's highest peaks rise from three prominent highland massifs: Maromokotro 2876 m in the Tsaratanana Massif is the island's highest point, followed by Boby Peak 2658 m in the Andringitra Massif, and Tsiafajavona 2643 m in the Ankaratra Massif.
+Madagascar's highest peaks rise from three prominent highland massifs.
+Maromokotro 2876 m in the Tsaratanana Massif is the island's highest point, followed by Boby Peak 2658 m in the Andringitra Massif, and Tsiafajavona 2643 m in the Ankaratra Massif.
 To the east, the Canal des Pangalanes is a chain of human-made and natural lakes connected by canals built by the French just inland from the east coast and running parallel to it for some 600 km.

-The western and southern sides, which lie in the rain shadow of the central highlands, are home to dry deciduous forests, spiny forests, and deserts and xeric shrublands.
-Due to their lower population densities, Madagascar's dry deciduous forests have been better preserved than the eastern rain forests or the original woodlands of the central plateau.
-The western coast features many protected harbors, but silting is a major problem caused by sediment from the high levels of inland erosion carried by rivers crossing the broad western plains.
+The western and southern sides, which lie in the rain shadow of the Central Highlands, are home to dry deciduous forests, spiny forests, and deserts and xeric shrublands.
+Due to their lower population densities, Madagascar's dry deciduous forests have been better preserved than the Eastern Rainforests or the original woodlands of the Central Plateau.
+The Western Coast features many protected harbors, but silting is a major problem caused by sediment from the high levels of inland erosion carried by rivers crossing the broad Western Plains.